 Since 2001, and consistent with our interest rate risk strategy in the low interest rate environment, we have sold on a servicing-released basis most of the fixed-rate conforming one- to four-family residential mortgage loans that we have originated.
 We currently sell most of these loans to the FHLB-Cincinnati through the MPP.
-During 2018 we originated \$69.3 million fixed-rate and adjustable rate one- to four-family residential real estate loans, and sold \$52.1 million of such loans to the FHLB-Cincinnati through the MPP.
+During 2019 we originated \$91.0 million fixed-rate and adjustable rate one- to four-family residential real estate loans, and sold \$82.4 million of such loans to several secondary market investors as well as the FHLB-Cincinnati through the MPP.
 As part of our business strategy, we intend to expand our mortgage banking activity by adding up to six new commission-based mortgage lenders over the next three years.
 We believe that our mortgage banking infrastructure and risk management systems will allow us to safely manage a significantly larger volume of loans.

 Under the terms of the MPP, we are required to maintain a Lender Risk Account ("LRA").
 The LRA consists of amounts withheld from the loan sale proceeds by the FHLB-Cincinnati for absorbing inherent losses that are probable on the loans we sell.
 These withheld funds are an asset to the Company as they are scheduled to be paid to the Company in future years, net of any credit losses on the loans sold.
-The funds withheld to settle these potential losses totaled \$5.9 million at December 31, 2018; however, these receivables are recorded at fair value, which includes consideration of inherent losses that are probable and net present value discounts.
-The carrying value of the LRA totaled \$3.4 million at December 31, 2018.
+The funds withheld to settle these potential losses totaled \$6.2 million at December 31, 2019; however, these receivables are recorded at fair value, which includes consideration of inherent losses that are probable and net present value discounts.
+The carrying value of the LRA totaled \$3.6 million at December 31, 2019.